-Classical Civilisation is the ultimate humanities subject, encompassing a huge variety of disciplines including literature, history, archaeology and art.
+Classical Civilisation is the study of ancient Greek and Roman Civilisation.
+It is the ultimate humanities subject, encompassing a huge variety of disciplines including literature, history, archaeology and art.

 You will learn about the foundations of Western culture and society and study the oldest surviving works of Western literature.